Eberhardt Rechtin: Biography

 Eberhardt Rechtin was born in East Orange, New Jersey on January 16, 1926.
 He served in the U.S. Navy on active duty from 1943 to 1946 and continued as a reserve officer until 1958.
 He completed his undergraduate work at the California Institute of Technology during his Navy service.
 He received his doctorate in electrical engineering, also from Caltech, in 1950.
 He was a founding father of systems architecture as a distinct discipline.

 While at Caltech, and for many years after receiving his degree, Rechtin worked at the Jet Propulsion Laboratory.
 It was here where he was introduced to the new mathematics of noise, statistical communications and servomechanism stability by Dr. William H. Pickering and others.
 The Laboratory was then working on problems of radio guidance and telemetry of missiles, subsequently converted and extended to telecommunications and tracking for deep space vehicles.
 He was instrumental in extending the mathematical foundations to phase locked systems operating in severe jamming and noise conditions, to coded digital transmission, and to communicating with high velocity vehicles.
 By the late 1950s, these developments were applied to the U.S. space program.
 Rechtin is often referred to as the “Father of the Deep Space Network”, the resulting world-wide network of stations developed by NASA/JPL to track and acquire data from the spacecraft.
 Rechtin served as director of the project and Assistant Director of the JPL.

 During Rechtin's years at JPL, he also worked with NATO's Advisory Group on Aeronautical Research and Development, helping the defense organization develop space applications.
 He continued his role on NATO committees in research and telecommunications when he moved to the Department of Defense.

+At the Department of Defense, Rechtin became the Director of the Advanced Research Projects Agency, (later known as the Defense Advanced Research Projects Agency (DARPA).
+During this era of the Vietnam War, anything connected to the defense department was viewed with suspicion.
+Not only were ARPA programs frequently being cut, but the existence of the entire agency was at risk.
+Rechtin was able to successfully lobby Congress to maintain funding by deleting expensive "damn fool" programs, such as a mechanical Trojan Horse for use in the Vietnam Jungles.
+In its place, Rechtin placed funds toward the continued research and development of secure peer-to-peer communications for military forces in the field.
+This technology was known as the ARPANET – the backbone code of which would evolve into what we know today as TCP/IP protocols, and, of more importance, the underlying structure of the Internet.